amt-francis-fuwaku/countryfinderapp/README.md

 - [REST Countries API](https://restcountries.com/#rest-countries) for providing country data.
 - [Tailwind CSS](https://tailwindcss.com) for the responsive and utility-first CSS framework.
-- The open-source community for their valuable contributions and resources.

 ## Contact

-For any inquiries or feedback, please contact the project team at (francis.fuwaku@amalech.org).
+For any inquiries or feedback, please contact the project team at (francis.fuwaku@amalitech.org).